 Creating Coffee Blends

 After the beans are roasted and inspected the last time, the Master Roaster can create different blends by combining 3, 4, and sometimes even mixing up to seven different coffees together.
+Each one is considered a new recipe.

 A Master Roaster is a highly rated coffee professional responsible for the quality of the coffees we buy in stores, online, and in coffee shops.
 Their abilities allow them to judge coffee beans by several coffee characteristics.